-It is written by Alistair Sloan who is a Solicitor in Glasgow.
-Alistair holds an LLB (Hons) degree, a Diploma in Professional Legal Practice and a Master of Laws degree.
-His honours dissertation was titled ‘To Codify or not to Codify?
+My honours dissertation (2013) was titled ‘To Codify or not to Codify?
 An exploration of codification of the criminal law and a consideration of whether Scotland should adopt a criminal code.’
-His Masters dissertation considered the Information Commissioner’s use of his power to issue Monetary Penalty Notices for breaches of the Data Protection Act with a view to considering the incidents in which Data Controllers could expect a Monetary Penalty Notice as possessed to other forms of regulatory penalty.
+While my Masters dissertation (2015) considered the use by the Information Commissioners of their power to issue Monetary Penalty Notices for breaches of the Data Protection Act 1998; with a view to considering the incidents in which Data Controllers could expect a Monetary Penalty Notice as possessed to other forms of regulatory penalty.

 Prout de jure

 Prout de jure is a general proof of facts and circumstances according to law.
 It appeared to be a fitting title for the blog given the purpose that it exists for.